kriserickson/aging-coder/src/posts/2025-06-14-experiments-in-supervised-learning-part-2.md

 {% endhighlight %}

 Finally we add our classifier, in this case we are using a [Logistic Regression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) for our model.
 Despite the name, Logistic Regression is a classification algorithm, not a regression one.
 It models the probability that a given input belongs to a class.

-At its core, it uses a logistic (sigmoid) function to squash the output of a linear model into a probability between 0 and 1.
+At its core, it uses a logistic (known as a [sigmoid](https://en.wikipedia.org/wiki/Sigmoid_function)) function to squash the output of a linear model into a probability between 0 and 1.
 The model outputs a probability, and you typically choose a threshold (e.g., 0.5) to decide the class label.

-Logistic regression tries to find the best w and b by minimizing the logistic loss function (also known as log loss or cross-entropy).
+Logistic regression tries to find the best weights (w) and bias term (b) by minimizing the logistic loss function (also known as log loss or cross-entropy).
+These parameters define the decision boundary that separates different classes.
 If your features are not well-scaled, optimization may struggle to converge (hence why we are using the StandardScaler before this model).

 There are a bunch of options for the Logistical Regrssion classifier.
-We are mostly using the defaults, we are using the default [lbfgs (Limited-memory Broyden–Fletcher–Goldfarb–Shanno)](https://en.wikipedia.org/wiki/Limited-memory_BFGS) solver -- there are other options (liblinear
-, sag, saga, newton-cg) but lbfgs is a good default for small to medium datasets.
+We are mostly using the default arguments, the solver [lbfgs (Limited-memory Broyden–Fletcher–Goldfarb–Shanno)](https://en.wikipedia.org/wiki/Limited-memory_BFGS) solver – there are other options \([liblinear](https://medium.com/@arnavr/scikit-learn-solvers-explained-780a17bc322d#44a4), [sag](https://medium.com/@arnavr/scikit-learn-solvers-explained-780a17bc322d#c6f4), [saga](https://medium.com/@arnavr/scikit-learn-solvers-explained-780a17bc322d#e28b), [newton-cg](https://medium.com/@arnavr/scikit-learn-solvers-explained-780a17bc322d#339a)\) but lbfgs is a good default for small to medium datasets.
 We are also using the `class_weight='balanced'` option, which automatically adjusts weights inversely proportional to class frequencies in the input data.
 This helps with imbalanced datasets, where some classes have many more examples than others (like our "none" class).

 Next we fit (train) the model: